shastaxc/WSBinder/README.md

 }
 ```

-The category's bindings will be merged in the following order: Default -> Main Job -> Sub Job -> Main Job/Sub Job Combo.
+The weapon category's bindings will be merged in the following order: Default -> Main Job -> Main/Sub Combo.
-The player's current main job and sub job are used for matching and non-matching job definitions will be ignored.
-Default
+The player's current main job and sub job are used for matching, and non-matching job definitions will be ignored.
+The `Default`
 bindings will apply for all jobs.

-In other words, the most specific definitions will overwrite all the others.
-A Job/Sub combo is obviously the most specific.
+In other words, the most specific definitions will override the others.
+A Main/Sub combo is obviously the most specific.

 The order in which they are defined in your table does not matter.
 Overwrites will always go in the order described above.